Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 Water Source

 Residential hose timers are made to connect to standard outdoor spigots.
 Despite the diameter of the actual hose, such as ½ inch or ⅝ inch, the valves and fittings should all be compatible.
-Unless the hose timer specifies that it only fits a larger or smaller connector, there’s no need to worry about it fitting your home’s spigot.
+Unless the hose timer specifies that it only fits a larger or smaller connector, there’s no need to worry about it fitting the home’s spigot.

-Likewise, water pressure—measured as pounds per square inch (psi)usually isn’t a limiting factor, as hose timers are designed to withstand pressure exceeding most residential water-delivery systems.
-To be safe, it’s smart to check the product details and the manufacturer’s information to determine whether the hose timer has a maximum psi.
-Also note that commercial water pressure may be too much for a residential hose timer.
+Likewise, water pressure—measured as pounds per square inch (PSI)usually isn’t a limiting factor, as hose timers are designed to withstand pressure exceeding most residential water-delivery systems.
+To be safe, it’s smart to check the product details and the manufacturer’s information to determine whether the hose timer has a maximum PSI.
+Also, note that commercial water pressure may be too much for a residential hose timer.

 Zones